-SMTP server can be your own email account, or you can create a new account for the interruptions in the communication.
+For the logger to be able to send emails, you have to configure the SMTP Server.
+This interruptions in the communication.
 As the GSM signal is often interrupted in some locations, it is important to choose a good SMTP server.
-Kintech Engineering has tested some of the top 20 SMTP servers in the world and our recommendation to use because its good performance is in www.yahoo.com.
+Kintech Instruments has tested some of the top 20 SMTP servers in the world and our recommendation to use because its good performance is in www.yahoo.com.